 According to the World Health Organization, almost 50% of the world’s population has mental health problems.
 Data collected by the Polish police indicates that more people die from suicides than traffic accidents.
-Stigma around discussing mental health problems and suicide have a great impact on individuals’ self-esteem, relationships, and ability to function within society.
-Simultaneously, many people complain about the lack of support or are afraid to reach out for help.
-The idea to address these problems crystalized during the 2019 Humanity in Action Poland Fellowship when three fellows Marcelina Rosińska, Mara Franke, and Krystal McLeod conceptualized the Mental Health Buddies Network.
+Stigma around discussing mental health problems and suicide have a huge impact on self-esteem, relationships, and ability to function within society.
+Simultaneously, many people complain about the lack of support, or are afraid to reach out for help.
+The idea to address these problems crystalized during the 2019 Humanity in Action Poland Fellowship when three Fellows, Marcelina Rosińska, Mara Franke, and Krystal McLeod, conceptualized the Mental Health Buddies Network.
 A few months later, Marcelina, a Poland-based lawyer, founded Mental Health Buddies Network as her Action Project.

 The project offers a series of trainings conducted by professionals (including psychologists, educators, and lawyers) on how to communicate with people struggling with mental health difficulties.
 These trainings explore effective methods of support.

-Mental Health Buddies Network cooperates with various institutions and organizations including Poznań Science and Technology Park, The Adam Mickiewicz University Foundation, Students’ Council of Adam Mickiewicz University (as part of the competition for student initiatives Kowadło 2.0).
+Mental Health Buddies Network cooperates with various institutions and organizations, including Poznań Science and Technology Park, the Adam Mickiewicz University Foundation, and the Students’ Council of Adam Mickiewicz University (as part of the competition for student initiatives Kowadło 2.0).

 Humanity in Action Poland continues to support the Mental Health Buddies Network, most recently through a 2020 Action Project financial grant.

 Get in touch via Facebook and email: siecprzyjaciol(at)gmail.com

 Article in Tygodnik Polityka (in Polish)